 - Simmer in this way for 20 minutes, or until the coconut-water has been absorbed by the rice.
 Turn off the heat, but leave the pot on the burner with the lid on tight.
 Allow to sit for 5-10 minutes.

 - To make the sauce, warm (do not boil) the rest of the can of coconut milk over medium-low heat (5 minutes).
-Add 3 Tbsp. sugar, stirring to dissolve.
+Add the almond extract, cardamom to taste and 3 tablespoons of sugar, stirring to dissolve.

-OR, here’s another method that results in even more coconut-ty flavor (optional): Add scoops of rice (portion out 1 scoop per person) directly to the sauce pot and stir over low heat, gently breaking apart large lumps, but leaving smaller lumps/chunks).
-Now add the mango pieces and gently stir until everything is warmed through.
+- Add scoops of rice (portion out 1 scoop per person) directly to the sauce pot with the coconut milk and stir over low heat, gently breaking apart large lumps, but leaving smaller lumps/chunks.
+Add the mango pieces and gently stir until everything is warmed through.
 Portion out into serving bowls, making sure everyone has equal amounts of rice, mango, and plenty of sauce.